benlue/coServ/README.md

 # coServ

-coServ is a tidy web server implemented in Node.js.
-It is intended to be a server facade which could draw data or contents from multiple sources.
-Mesh up content from multiple sources can be done easily.
+coServ is a light weight web framework implemented in Node.js.
+With less than 2 kloc, it supports the MVC paradigm, a convenient page layout scheme, a very versatile template engine, multi-lingual page generation, a SASS like CSS pre-processor, and more.
+It is intended to bring a friendly web development environment to node developers.

-coServ can be used to build simple websites with just a few static pages or extremely complicated web applications. coServ helps developers to decouple contents from presentations by a EJS-like template engine.
-HTML, Javascript and CSS files can all run through the template engine. coServ also breaks up web pages into reusable blocks.
-By reusing and embedding blocks, single-page web applications can be easily built.
+coServ can be used to build simple websites with just a few static pages or extremely complicated web applications. coServ helps developers to decouple contents from presentations by embedding Javascript code into HTML, CSS or even Javascript files. coServ also breaks up web pages into reusable blocks.
+By assembling web pages with blocks, development time can be cut down dramatically and single-page web applications can be easily built as well.

-coServ is created in the view of the "internet of servers" paradigm.
-Servers crossing domains can interact with each other and co-produce contents that can best service their users. coServ is also created to help web site builders to leverage the COIMOTION API services.
+coServ does not try to tweak CSS or Javascript.
+It does not invent a whole new system for you to lean before you can do anything.
+There are no new syntex to learn, though coServ may ask you to think of web applications in a different way.
+By thinking differently, web development can be much easier and more interesting.

 ##  Features

-+ Support page-layout to simplify web page design.
++ Using page layout to simplify web page design.

 + Decomposing web pages into regions and blocks.
-Blocks can be dynamically embedded or reloaded without affecting other regions/blocks on a page.
+Blocks can be dynamically embedded or reloaded without affecting other regions/blocks in a page.

-+ A EJS-like template engine to compose HTML, Javascript and CSS (yes, you can even apply templates on JS and CSS files).
++ Embedding Javascript code in HTML, CSS or even Javascript itself.

++ A CSS pre-processor to harness CSS.

 + Using node modules to customizing web applications (or websites).

-+ If you prefer BaaS to manage contents, coServ can automatically pushing/pulling data to and from the COIMOTION API engine.
++ If you have enough of the hassle regarding databases, coServ has the first-class support for the COIMOTION API services to manage your contents.

 + Hosting multiple web sites on a single coServ server.
 It's extremely easy to do so.

 + Multi-lingual support with language resource bundles.

+Yes, it's all done with just over one thousand lines of code.

 ## Development Guides
 Release notes can be found [here](https://github.com/coimotion/coServ/blob/master/ReleaseNote.txt).
 Articles and guides can be found [here](https://github.com/coimotion/coServ/wiki).